mordilloSan/indexer/README.md

 # Indexer

 Indexer is a Go-based filesystem crawler that snapshots directory trees into a SQLite database.
 It is designed to power LinuxIO, storing both directories and files (with inode metadata) so the UI and other services can answer questions such as “How big is `/home`?” or “List files under `/var/log`” directly from SQLite without repeated disk scans.
+The implementation is Linux-only by design.

 This code is inspired by the code in Filebrowser Quantum - https://github.com/gtsteffaniak/filebrowser